faridprogrammer/faridprogrammer/README.md

 ### Hi there 👋
-I’m looking to collaborate on web projects with C#
+I’m looking to collaborate on C#, .NET Core projects

 and looking for help with my [module-plus-template](https://github.com/faridprogrammer/module-plus-template) project
 <!--